hexicles/TerraMagnaWiki/content/Of Gods and Guilds/Factions/Kingdom/The Divinity.md

+---
+title: The Divinity
+draft: false
+tags:
+  - "#The_Divinity"
+  - "#Faction"
+---

 The Divinity: Faction of Monks, Clerics and Paladins, devoted to worship of noble gods and destruction of evil.
 Members are usually clergy and priests.
 Their symbol is a prayer bell.
 This faction offers support by letting members request healing spells from its network of priests.